Oasis, Chapter 6: Three's a Crowd

-Deidara frowned and looked at his hand, as though to confirm as much.
+Deidara frowned and looked at his hand, as though he didn't even realize it himself.
 "Yeah.
 That's how I make my magic."

 Well, I suppose we've all got our quirks.

-"You coming or what?
+"You comin' or what?
 And you better not take all night.
-I'm hungry, yeah," Deidara said, walking deeper into the interior.
+I'm hungry, yeah," Deidara said, walking deeper into the store.

 She smiled.
 "I guess I definitely can't argue with your perfect marriage to your left hand anymore."

 Deidara burst out laughing from his spot halfway up the stairs, and Ino felt a true smile give way to her own giggles.
 She'd missed this.
-It felt so good to hear the sound of another person's laughter, and the whole time they were browsing the clothing selection she had to tell herself not to cry, lest he mistake her tears for despair.
+It felt so good to hear the sound of another person's laughter.

 Most of the rooms on the lower floors were trashed, as to be expected, and he didn't want to bother with the doors for which he didn't have keys.
 Breaking down the door seemed uncivil somehow, and the idea of sleeping without at least a door between Deidara and himself was appalling.